Australia’s Rent Crisis in 2026 — What the Data Actually Shows

 What is clear from the current data is that Australia’s rental market remains under significant structural pressure in 2026, and relief for renters is unlikely to come quickly.
 For more on how the broader cost of living is affecting Australian households, see our article on Australia’s grocery prices in 2026.

 This article is for general informational purposes only and reflects the author’s own research and understanding of publicly available data.
 It does not constitute financial advice.
-Data was accurate at the time of writing — always verify current figures directly with the ABS and other cited sources.
+Updated May 2026.
+Data sourced from ABS CPI March 2026, Domain Rent Report March 2026, Cotality, SQM Research, and KPMG Australia.